 Shine is in for the spring 2019 trends, with jewels and sequins reflecting light on many of Milan’s runways.
 We saw glittering embellishments attached in delicate patterns on garments at Roberto Cavalli, and Blumarine, while offerings were more ostentatious at Dolce & Gabbanna, and Philipp Plein.
 Other brands embracing the bling included Sportmax, and Versace.

 There are few things I like more than wearing an outfit that feels like pajamas or beach-wear, and the gorgeous draped sheath dresses that were part of the spring 2019 trends from Milan Fashion Week seem to me to fit the bill.
 We saw gorgeous draped sheet dresses at Erika Cavallini, Marni, and Etro.

 Fishnets were part of the spring 2019 fashion trends from Milan Fashion Week and London, so you should definitely pay attention, especially if you have a goth or punk streak in you.
-Dolce & Gabbana, Salvatore Ferragamo, and Calcaterra layered fishnet dresses, while at Armani, and Etro, fishnet was used to craft accessories like hats and bags.
+Dolce & Gabbana, Salvatore Ferragamo, and Calcaterra layered fishnet dresses, while at Armani, and Etro, fishnet was used to craft accessories like hats and spring 2019 bags.